MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ## Reference

-Following is a list of some of the bugs fixed as well as the complete set of release notes from 0.44.0 to 0.48.0, notice that the latter list will include Azure and Azure Stack Hub items
+Following is a list of some of the bugs fixed as well as the complete set of release notes from 0.44.0 to0.51.0, notice that the latter list will include Azure and Azure Stack Hub items

 ### Bug fixes